feedzai/pdb/README.md

 ### Create View

-Sometimes, for securty reasons or just for simplicity, it is usefull to have a view of the database.
+Sometimes, for security reasons or just for simplicity, it is useful to have a view of the database.

 ```java
 Expression view = createView("simple_stream")